SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Corrections

 where $v_{\zeta}$ is still undetermined.
-We also remark that in fact the correctional results of each components of the flavons in $\Phi^{\nu}$ are exactly the same, it is an important feature of the model which makes the Tri-Bimaximal mixing pattern still holds at subleading corrections.
-Take into account the hierarchical VEVs $\langle\Phi^{e}\rangle/\Lambda \sim \lambda^{2}_{c}$ and $\langle\Phi^{\nu}\rangle/\Lambda \sim \lambda^{3}_{c}$ at LO, and the subleading operators linear in driving fields are suppressed by different power of $\Lambda$, the shifts of both sectors also have different order of magnitude as follows
+We also remark that in fact the correctional results of each components of the flavons in $\Phi^{\nu}$ are exactly the same, it is an important feature of the model which makes the Tri-Bimaximal mixing pattern still holds at subleading corrections in neutrino sector.
+Take into account the hierarchical VEVs $\langle\Phi^{e}\rangle/\Lambda \sim \lambda^{2}_{c}$ and $\langle\Phi^{\nu}\rangle/\Lambda \sim\lambda^{3}_{c}$, and the subleading operators linear in driving fields are suppressed by different power of $1/\Lambda$, the shifts also have different order of magnitude